CCI-Bonn/HD-SEQ-ID/README.md

 If you are using HD-SEQ-ID, please cite the following publication:

-Deep Learning-based Identification of Brain MRI Sequences Using a Model Trained on Large Multicentric Study Cohorts
 - Mahmutoglu MA, Preetha CJ, Meredig H, Tonn J-C, Weller M, Wick W, Bendszus M, Brugnara G, Vollmuth P. Deep Learning-based Identification of Brain MRI Sequences Using a Model Trained on Large Multicentric Study Cohorts.
 Radiology AI, 2023

 Compared to other previously published brain MRI (cMRI) sequence classification tools, HD-SEQ-ID has some significant advantages: